hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ![Purchase Order Sub-Workflow](../images/0025-purchase-order-rfc/po_sub_workflow.png)

 The Purchase Order Sub-Workflow defines the states through which a purchase order record may progress.
 A purchase order record is like a container that can hold multiple versions of the purchase order, both active and historical.
 Defining a state at the record level provides context regarding the overall progression of the purchase order.
 This summary state is informed by actions taken on underlying versions of the purchase order.

-The sub-workflow consists of the following states: Issued, Confirmed, and Closed.
+The sub-workflow consists of the following states: _Issued_, _Confirmed_, and _Closed_.
 Two business rules (also known as constraints) dictate when a purchase order may proceed to the next state.

+> Note: This text will use the notation "_contstraint::{xyz}_" to refer to a
+> purchase order sub-workflow constraint.

-- Accepted.
-This constraint is met when the purchase order has an accepted version listed in its `accepted_version` field.
+- _constraint::Accepted_ - This constraint is met when the purchase order has an accepted version listed in its `accepted_version` field.
 Only one version of a purchase order may be accepted at a time.

-- Closed.
-If the purchase order record has been made final, then its `is_closed` field is set to `true` and further changes to its contents are prohibited.
+- _constraint::Closed_ - If the purchase order record has been made final, then its `is_closed` field is set to `true` and further changes to its contents are prohibited.

 #### States

-Beginning state.
-A buyer is able to create a purchase order record alongside a purchase order version.
+**Beginning state:** A buyer is able to create a purchase order record alongside a purchase order version.
 A seller is then able to create a purchase order version.
 Versions enter the Purchase Order System of Record Version Sub-Workflow at different points depending on permission assignments (more on permissions later).

-Issued state\*.
-When at least one version exists and no version fulfills the Accepted constraint, then the purchase order record exists in Issued state.
+**Issued state:** When at least one version exists and no version fulfills _constraint::Accepted_, then the purchase order record exists in _Issued_ state.
 In this state, buyers and sellers are permitted to create new versions and update existing versions in line with their respective workflow permissions.
-A seller has special permission to transition a purchase order into Confirmed state by satisfying the Accepted constraint.
+A seller has special permission to transition a purchase order into _Confirmed_ state by satisfying _constraint::Accepted_.

 > Note: Some trade partners operate with a high level of trust and do not
 > require confirmation of purchase order contents.
 In this scenario, a system
 > agent could be created and granted permission to auto-transition a purchase
-> order from Issued state to Confirmed state, altogether bypassing the Version
+> order from _Issued_ state to _Confirmed_ state, altogether bypassing the Version
 > Sub-Workflows introduced below.

-Confirmed state.
-A purchase order transitions to the Confirmed state when both the buyer and seller have fully accepted its contents.
+**Confirmed state:** A purchase order transitions to the _Confirmed_ state when both the buyer and seller have fully accepted its contents.
 It is assumed a separate, but related, sales order fulfillment process is underway.
 During this state, both a buyer and seller are permitted to request changes to the purchase order by issuing a new version.
-A seller is also permitted to finalize a purchase order by transitioning it into Closed state.
-Note: If an Accepted version is cancelled, then the record returns to Issued state.
+A seller is also permitted to finalize a purchase order by transitioning it into _Closed_ state.
+Note: If an _Accepted_ version is cancelled, then the record returns to _Issued_ state.

-Closed state.
-A purchase order in this state is final; it can no longer be changed.
-To transition to this state, the Closed constraint must be met.
-Once in Closed state, no permissions are available to any party.
+**Closed state:** A purchase order in this state is final; it can no longer be changed.
+To transition to this state, the _constraint::Closed_ must be met.
+Once in _Closed_ state, no permissions are available to any party.

-In practice,
-organizations apply different business logic to determine when a purchase order is closed.
+In practice, organizations apply different business logic to determine when a purchase order is closed.
 Some orgs may accept changes up until one hour before product ships, others may prohibit changes after a 48 hour lead time has elapsed, etc. To maintain flexibility, orgs may use the Grid Integration Component to manage the rules that control this constraint.

 > Note: The Purchase Order Sub-Workflow assumes that business process states
 > regarding the shipment and/or billing of an order belong to the sales order